DamienPup/TwitchChat-To-Do-List/README.md

 - `task:remove <number>`: Delete a task
 - `task:clear all`: Clear all tasks
 - `task:clear done`: Clear only fishised tasks.
+- `task:reload`: Reload bot and overlay.

+## Files

+> [!WARNING]
+> Modifing `taskList.css` or `index.js` can break things.
+Be careful and take a backup before doing so.

+- `CLIENT_ID.txt`: Used by `generate_token.py` to generate an oauth token.
+- `auth.js`: Holds bot username, channel to join, and oauth token.
+- `styles/taskList.css`: Holds styles for the overlay, see top of file for easy to change options.
+- `scripts/index.js`: The code.
+Options for scrolling located at top of file.
+Scroll down to the bottom and you can edit the names of the commands (make to change both the commands dict and help command text!)

 ## Install Instructions